 Hyundai hasn’t disclosed the 0-60 mph acceleration time(s) of the Ioniq 5.
-Kia’s EV6 can finish the 0-60 mph sprint in 8.0 seconds in the Standard Range RWD configuration, 7.2 seconds in the Long Range RWD configuration, or 5.1 seconds in the Long Range AWD configuration.
+Kia’s EV6 can finish the 0-60 mph sprint in 7.2 seconds in the Long Range RWD configuration, 5.1 seconds in the Long Range AWD configuration, or just 3.4 seconds in the GT variant.

-Hyundai says that the Ioniq 5 can tow 1,650 lbs in the Long Range RWD and Long Range AWD configurations, but it does not recommend towing in the Standard Range RWD configuration.
-Kia says that the EV6 can haul 2,300 lbs in the Long Range RWD and Long Range AWD configurations but possesses “no towing capability” in the Standard Range RWD configuration.
+Hyundai says that the Ioniq 5 can tow 2,300 lbs. (braked)/1,650 lbs. (unbraked) in the Long Range RWD and Long Range AWD configurations, but it does not recommend towing in the Standard Range RWD configuration.
+Kia says that the EV6 can haul 2,300 lbs. with trailer brakes across the range.

 Range & Charging